 Read more about the Norwegian fjords from a geologist’s point of view.

 Fjords from a tourist’s point of view

 A tourist is most likely looking for the spectacular aspect of a fjord, not the geological.
 What draw most attention are the high, often vertical cliffs and mountains towering over the clear, blue sea.
-Often, even in summer, the high and dark mountains have a coat of snow around the summits be it a glacier or merely last year’s snow that has refused to melt.
-If you are lucky there’s even a blue sky and a warming sun high above.
+Often, even in summer, the high and dark mountains have a coat of snow around the summits.
+That may be a glacier or merely last year’s snow that has refused to melt.
+If you are lucky, there’s even a blue sky and a warming sun high above.